proteinreport/proteinreport.org/content/newswire/big-idea-ventures-explores-top-trends-plant-based-foods-latest-grand-hyatt-tasting/index.md

 will allow plant-based foods to be indistinguishable from the traditional meats they can and will replace.

-4. [Cell-based products futuristic concept overseas but a growing trend in Singapore]{.underline}
+4. Cell-based products futuristic concept overseas but a growing trend in Singapore

 Singapore was the first country in the world to give approval to the commercialisation of cell-based meat.
 In late 2020 the Singapore Food